Bichu0077/Bichu0077/README.md

 ## 👨‍💻 About Me

-I am a dedicated software engineer with a passion for leveraging technology to create meaningful impact.
+I am currently a 3rd year Btech CSE student at IIIT Kottayam ans a dedicated software engineer with a passion for leveraging technology to create meaningful impact.
 My journey encompasses both the theoretical foundations of machine learning and the practical aspects of full-stack development, enabling me to build comprehensive solutions from data processing to user interface.

 **What drives me:**
 - 🎯 Solving complex problems through innovative technology solutions